Scouting in New Hampshire: Recent history (1950-present)

-Originally, the Daniel Webster Council operated Camp Manning in Gilmanton and Camp Carpenter in Manchester.
+The Daniel Webster Council initially operated Camp Manning in Gilmanton and Camp Carpenter in Manchester.
 In 1945, Camp Carpenter became the official Scout camp for the Daniel Webster Council.
-In 1969, the council, under the leadership of Max I. Silber, established the Lawrence L. Lee Scout Museum at Camp Carpenter, to recognize the council's longtime Scout Executive.
+In 1969, under the leadership of Max I. Silber, the council established the Lawrence L. Lee Scout Museum at Camp Carpenter to recognize the council's longtime Scout Executive.
 In 1971, the Daniel Webster Council acquired Hidden Valley Scout Reservation from the Norumbega Council in Massachusetts.
-Hidden Valley is located near Gilmanton Iron Works, New Hampshire.
+Hidden Valley is near Gilmanton Iron Works, New Hampshire.
 In the late 1980s, Camp Carpenter became a Cub Scouts camp during the summer months.
 In the early 2000s, Hidden Valley was renamed the Griswold Scout Reservation.
 It was divided into two camps: Hidden Valley and the new Camp Bell.

-Hidden Valley and Camp Carpenter are run as traditional Scout camps with full dining facilities and a wide variety of program areas and activities.
+Hidden Valley and Camp Carpenter are traditional Scout camps with full dining facilities and various program areas and activities.
 Camp Bell is run with a higher emphasis on strengthening the Patrol Method.
-Campers do their own cooking in their sites, and participate in day-long activities as patrols.
-Camp Bell has a different variety of activities from Hidden Valley, including their "living history areas", and a different set of merit badges are available.
+Campers cook at their sites and participate in day-long activities as patrols.
+Camp Bell has a different variety of activities from Hidden Valley, including their "living history areas, " and a different set of merit badges are available.

-Together Hidden Valley and Camp Bell make up the Griswold Scout Reservation which covers over 3500 acre including several lakes, ponds, and mountains.
-The land currently used primarily by Camp Bell has been used as the homes of many other camps, most recently Camp Manning, which after being sold by the Daniel Webster Council to private owners, changed ownership several times and had previously existed as a camp run by various organization such as the YMCA who called it Camp Leo.
+Together, Hidden Valley and Camp Bell make up the Griswold Scout Reservation, which covers over 3500 acre including several lakes, ponds, and mountains.
+The land currently used primarily by Camp Bell has been used as the homes of many other camps, most recently Camp Manning, which, after being sold by the Daniel Webster Council to private owners, changed ownership several times and had previously existed as a camp run by various organization such as the YMCA who called it Camp Leo.
 Camp Bell was named for an attorney member of the Council's Executive Board who was instrumental in reacquiring the property for the Daniel Webster Council.

 The Council also operates three additional facilities—Pierre Hoge in Walpole, Camp Whipporwill in Merrimack, and the Unity Program Center in Unity.

 Boy Scouts of America in New Hampshire

-There is one Boy Scouts of America local council serving New Hampshire.
+One Boy Scouts of America local council serves New Hampshire.

 Daniel Webster Council

 Spirit of Adventure Council

-With Boston Minuteman Council and Yankee Clipper Council merging to form the Spirit of Adventure Council, the units of Yankee Clipper Council in New Hampshire have been transferred into the Daniel Webster Council, effective April 1, 2015.
+With the Boston Minuteman Council and Yankee Clipper Council merging to form the Spirit of Adventure Council, the units of Yankee Clipper Council in New Hampshire have been transferred into the Daniel Webster Council, effective April 1, 2015.